ortizimo/backupNOW-/README.md

 BASH script to copy entire retrodeck directory and all working scripts.
+Version 1.2.